tansudaylan/nicomedia/README.md

-# chalcedon
+# nicomedia

-A library for exoplanet research
+A library of numerical routines in astrophysics